Anonymous3-SIT/Tebas/README.md

 Inggris :

-This Code Is Made To Judge Your Friends Who Are Playing The Game 🤣
+This Code Is Created To Deface websites en masse

 ```